 MES gCORE, Fall 2018 Field Trip

-In the first quarter of every MES student’s time at Evergreen, they embark on an unforgettable journey, an initiation of sorts, solidifying their place in the program.
-The class, Conceptualizing Our Regional Environment (gCORE), sends students on a field trip that spans three days, countless hours in the car, and some of the most spectacular sights and cultural heritage the state has to offer.
-A jumbled group of strangers quickly becomes a friendly cohort in the course of those three days.

-For this year’s trip, the 2018 cohort traveled around the Olympic Peninsula, with beautiful sunny days and mild weather throughout.
+In the first quarter of every MES student’s time at Evergreen, we embark on an unforgettable journey, an initiation of sorts, solidifying our place in the program.
+The class, Conceptualizing Our Regional Environment (gCORE), sends students on a three-day field trip with each fall’s new cohort.
+We spent countless hours in the vans in order to see what spectacular landscapes and cultural heritage the Olympic Peninsula has to offer.
+We lucked out on the peninsula in mid-October with beautiful sunny days and mild weather.
 As we visited each site, we were primed before the trip to consider the role of Traditional Ecological Knowledge and tribal resilience.
+By the end of the trip, jumbled group of strangers quickly became a friendly cohort in the course of those three days.

 Day 1

 Here we focused on the recent Elwha dam removal project.
 We visited the Elwha dam removal site to see the remains of the old dam.
-At this site, Patrick Crain, with NPS who is part of the dam removal monitoring project, talked to us about the process surrounding the dam removal: before, during, and after.
-Another site we visited that day was the Lower Elwha Klallam hatchery, where John Mahan, a fisheries biologist for the hatchery, took us on a tour of the facilities, and patiently answered all of our questions.
-Last but not least, Rebecca Paradis, a Natural Resource Biologist for the Lower Elwha Klallam Tribe, led groups to the mouth of the Elwha River, walking across a pebbled sand bar that had never been there before the dam removal project, and seeing firsthand just how dramatically the river’s mouth has changed.
+At this site, we heard from Patrick Crain, who is a National Park Service biologist working on the dam removal monitoring project.
+He talked to us about the entire process –before, during and after – of dam removal.
+Next we visited the Lower Elwha Klallam hatchery, where John Mahan, a fisheries biologist for the hatchery, took us on a tour of the facilities, and patiently answered all of our questions.
+Last but not least, Rebecca Paradis, a Natural Resource Biologist for the Lower Elwha Klallam Tribe, led groups to the mouth of the Elwha River.
+We walked across a pebbled sand bar that had never been there before the dam removal project, and saw firsthand just how dramatically the river’s mouth has changed.

 Day 2

 The second day of the trip was split between two parts of the peninsula.
 We spent the morning in Neah Bay and Cape Flattery.
 In Neah Bay, we took a tour of the Makah museum led by Makah tribal members.
 We talked about the ongoing struggle to regain their whaling rights and hold on to their culture after years of repression.
 At Cape Flattery, we were free to explore the northwestern most corner of the contiguous United States.
-Those of us who had seen the cape before relished the sunshine and visibility, and those of us who had never seen the cape were primed for an unavoidable desire to return again soon.
+Those of us who had seen the cape before relished the sunshine and visibility, and those of us who had never seen the cape were primed for a desire to return again soon.

 In the afternoon of the second day, we traveled to La Push, which was near the Olympic Natural Resources Center in Forks, the accommodation we were staying in for the duration of our journey.
 At La Push, we talked with Baine Efferty, a fish biologist for the tribe, about the ongoing salmon restoration projects.
 We also saw some of the Quileute efforts to move La Push to higher ground to reduce risk of rising sea levels and tsunamis.
 After the talk, we spent the remaining time before dinner on the beautiful sandy beach that frames La Push.
 Taking full advantage of the weather, one student brought swimming gear and jumped right in.
 Dipping my feet in was enough for me to know how cold the Pacific in October can be!